![]() |

 Six Sigma - originally championed by Motorola, it is a project planning process with heavy emphasis on the use of stastical tools and evaluating production with regard to customer centric product requirements.
 In practice its use has proven effective only for already well established high volume manufacturing systems.

-Service Oriented Architecture (SOA) - The webification of everything.
-Your Toaster, an accounts payable application, ... all exposing web services typically viewable from a web browser or used as 'components' in complex web applications.
+Service Oriented Architecture (SOA) - The webification of everything: send commands to your toaster, an accounts payable application, ... all exposing web services typically view-able from a web browser or used as 'components' in complex web applications.
 'Formal' web services often 'publish' a WSDL 'contract' formatted in XML to describe web services and provide SOAP interfaces as implementation.
 However, any form of online connection can provide a web service (e.g. REST - telnet, ftp, http, ...) and as such it can be harnessed as part of a SOA.
+Most importantly, they abstract complex system into components that typically interactive with each other over some form of network.
+This further decouple the internal complexity and hardware support for each component to scale independently and be tuned to optimize cost, system throughput, and availability.
+Some have postulated that SOA systems are a maturation of IT technology which leverages economic capitalism to allow components to evolve and compete to provide a more efficient and resilient IT solutions.

 SOAP - Simple Object Access Protocol.
 More info.
 Related: REST